There is an option now on your profile page

 - Professor Plum in Clue puts the moves on every single woman in the movie except Mrs. Peacock and the singing telegram girl (and it turns out he already had an affair with the singing telegram girl before the movie began), gets very grabby with both Miss Scarlet and Mrs. White, doesn't even bother to hide the Male Gaze he gives Yvette, and immediately asks for the number of Miss Scarlet's brothel when she discloses its existence.
 Although part of his backstory involves having lost his medical license over a sex scandal, the whole thing is Played for Laughs and he never faces any harsher repercussions for his onscreen behavior then a few snarky comments from the objects of his attentions.

 - G-rated example: Bingo Little from Jeeves and Wooster is infatuated with every woman he meets and, having the attention span of a moth, forgets them as soon as the next skirt shows up (though eventually he settles down and gets married).

-- Bob the Skull from The Dresden Files, who mostly averts the creepiness involved with this trope by being, well, a skull.* Harry bribes/rewards him for acting as Mr. Exposition by buying him trashy pornographic romance novels.
+- Bob the Skull from The Dresden Files, who mostly averts the creepiness involved with this trope by being, well, a skull.
+Though he did cause an orgy in a frat house last time Harry let him out.
+Harry bribes/rewards him for acting as Mr. Exposition by buying him trashy pornographic romance novels.